 Busy Status Indication

-When the system is idle and the SoC is going to sleep, the power management subsystem can suspend devices, as described in System Power Management.
+When the system is idle and the SoC is going to sleep, the power management subsystem can suspend devices, as described in System-Managed Device Power Management.
 This can cause device hardware to lose some states.
 Suspending a device which is in the middle of a hardware transaction, such as writing to a flash memory, may lead to undefined behavior or inconsistent states.
 This API guards such transactions by indicating to the kernel that the device is in the middle of an operation and should not be suspended.

 When pm_device_busy_set() is called, the device is marked as busy and the system will not do power management on it.
 After the device is no longer doing an operation and can be suspended, it should call pm_device_busy_clear().